 - Preheat oven to 350 degrees F

-- Line the bottom of an 8"x8" baking pa with a piece of parchment paper so that 2 of the edges hang over the sides of the pan.
+- Line the bottom of an 8×8-inch square baking pan (we used a glass pan) with a piece of parchment paper so that 2 of the edges hang over the sides of the pan.
 Set aside

 - In a medium bowl, mix together the oats, flour, coconut sugar, flax seed, cinnamon, salt, and mini chocolate chips or raisins